SCH-INIT/otp-relay/UPDATE-PIPELINE.md

 /etc/nginx/sites-available/
 ```

-That is why the server-config deploy must use tightly scoped sudo permissions.
+That is why protected deploy commands must use tightly scoped sudo permissions.

 ---